User.Read.All

 Custom Property

-in the Custom Property with the key employee_azure_id
+be stored in the Custom Property with the key employee_azure_id

 .
-The mapping between the
+The mapping

-can store it accordingly.
+that we can store it accordingly.

 Go to your Teams admin page